sonocotta/raspberry-media-center/README.md

 dtoverlay=hifiberry-dac8x
 ```

-At this point, all Hats with 1X marking a single DAC version that can be used with every Pi, including Pi 5.
-The 2X version uses two data lines of the Pi5 and will work out-of-the-box with it.
+At this point, all Hats with 1X marking are a single DAC version that can be used with every Pi, including Pi 5.
+The 2X version uses two data lines of the Pi5 and will work out of the box with it.
 It can be changed to use a second set of data lines, so 2 boards stacked together will utilize 4 DACs or 8 channels of audio.
-You can short data lines together and use 2X Hat with Pi2/3/4, having 2 parallel DAC channels.
+You can short data lines together and use a 2X Hat with Pi2/3/4, having 2 parallel DAC channels.

 ## Demo